otrack/cloud-computing-infrastructures/warmup/README.md

 **[Q]** Read the official Kubernetes tutorial, then do the six [online](https://kubernetes.io/docs/tutorials/kubernetes-basics) basic modules.

-## 3. Selecting a Kubernetes cluster [20']
+## 3. Selecting a Kubernetes cluster [30']

-In the next practicals, you access a Kubernetes cluster to practice some core notions of cloud infrastructures.
+During the next practicals, you will use a Kubernetes cluster to practice and understand the basics of cloud infrastructures.
-Below, we propose you three possible choices of cluster: *minikube*, *the B313 cluster* and *a cluster of Raspberry Pis*.
+Below, we propose you three possible choices of cluster: the *minikube* emulation program, the *Google Cloud Platform* and a cluster of *Raspberry Pis*.
-Make a choice and follow the instructions below.
+The instructions below explain how to deploy a k8s cluster in each case.
+(Notice that it is possible to use several k8s clusters concurrently simply by switching from one kubectl configuration to another with `kubectl config use-context`.)

-Once you have made a choice, check that your installation is functional.
+Once your k8s cluster is deployed, you may need to check the everything is functional.
-To this end, you can type `kubectl get nodes` to observe all the cluster nodes.
+To this end, type `kubectl get nodes` to observe the cluster nodes.
-Then, you may deploy a small application such as the nginx web server as detailed [here](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment).
+Then, you may deploy a small application following the steps proposed in either [this](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment) or [that](https://cloud.google.com/kubernetes-engine/docs/quickstart) tutorial.

 ## 3.1.
 Minikube  *(beginner)*

-In this base approach, we emulate a cluster on the local machine using [minikube](https://github.com/kubernetes/minikube).
+In this base approach, we emulate a cluster on a local machine using [minikube](https://github.com/kubernetes/minikube).
-Internally, the program launch a kubernetes cluster inside a virtual machine.
+Internally, the program launch a kubernetes node inside a virtual machine.
-This is identical to the environment you used in the online tutorial above.
+This is similar to the environment you used in the online tutorial above.

 **[Q]** In room B313, the `minikube` program is already installed on every machine.
 Launch the program by typing `minikube start`.